azelenets/AEGIS-design-system/README.md

 The design direction is deliberate rather than generic: HUD framing, grid overlays, mono-driven data presentation, alert-state color semantics, and operational dashboard patterns are all first-class parts of the system.

+AEGIS is published as [`@azelenets/aegis-design-system`](https://www.npmjs.com/package/@azelenets/aegis-design-system) and is intended for product teams building dashboards, control surfaces, admin tools, and operator-facing workflows.

 ## What This Project Includes

 - Typed React components exported from a single package entrypoint